ga4gh/compliance/docs/ConfigTheCTK.md

 ### Debugging URLMAPPER Initialization

-Because URLMAPPING initialization is a static action which might happen without logs being available, the URLMAPPING class has a special java system property property to cause it to dump all the static initialization actions directly to stdout:
+Because URLMAPPING initialization is a static action which might happen without logs being available, the URLMAPPING class has a special Java system property property to cause it to dump all the static initialization actions directly to stdout:

 `java -Dctk.tgt.urlmapper.dump=true -jar ctk-cli-0.5.1-SNAPSHOT.jar`